FIELD & SAFETY RULES

 SECTION 10: AGE REQUIREMENTS

-• Players aged twelve (12) or younger must be accompanied on the field by a parent, legal guardian or specified responsibility guardian (as set by parent).
+1. Players who are aged twelve (12) and younger must be accompained on the field by a parent, legal guardian or specified responsible guardian approved by the player’s parent or legal guardian.

 SECTION 11: PHSYICAL CONTACT